EFForg/privacybadger-website/README.md

 ## Content authoring

-**Frequently asked questions** are stored as markdown in `content/faqs`.
+**Frequently asked questions** are stored as Markdown in `content/en/faqs`.
 Each file holds a question, an answer, and a weight that indicates how high up the FAQ should appear on the page.

-Frequently asked questions can be translated by adding a language code to the filename, eg `content/faqs/how-does-pb-work.fr.md`.
-See [Hugo content translation docs](https://gohugo.io/content-management/multilingual/#translation-by-filename) for more.

-A list of **supported browsers and download links** can be found in `data/browsers.toml`.
+FAQ translations are stored in locale-specific content directories, defined in `config.toml`.

 **Translated strings** can be found in  `/i18n`.
 These strings are used to render templates in the `layouts` directory.
 See [Hugo's multilingual documentation](https://gohugo.io/content-management/multilingual/#translation-of-strings) for more on using translated strings.

+A list of **supported browsers and download links** can be found in `data/browsers.toml`.